tisimst/mcerp/README.rst

 Using Distributions
 -------------------

-Since all of the variables in MCERP are statistical distributions, they are created using the ``scipy.stats`` distributions.
+Since all of the variables in ``mcerp`` are statistical distributions, they are created using the ``scipy.stats`` distributions.
 There are also some convenience constructors that should make defining a distribution easier, though it's not necessary to use them.
 See the source code for info that describes how to construct many of the most common statistical continuous